-A CT scan is a type of X-ray that can show cross-sectional images of a specific area of the body.
-The machine circles the body and sends the images to a computer, where they are viewed by a technician.
+A CT (computed tomography) scan, which is also called a CAT scan, is a type of specialized X-ray.
+The scan can show cross-sectional images of a specific area of the body.
+With a CT scan, the machine circles the body and sends the images to a computer, where they’re viewed by a technician.

-Abdominal CT scans are used when a doctor suspects an abnormality in the abdominal area but can’t determine the specifics through a physical examination.
+Abdominal CT scans are used when a doctor suspects that something might be wrong in the abdominal area but can’t find enough information through a physical exam or lab tests.

-Some of the reasons your doctor may want you to undergo an abdominal CT scan include:
+Some of the reasons your doctor may want you to have an abdominal CT scan include:

 - abdominal pain